 For example, the morning time is a perfect situation to analyze.
 In my case, with two kids, my wife and I have about twenty things that need to be done in the morning for our day to start well.
 There are things that we have to do, and then there are the things that we want to do.

-The have-to-dos, for example, include preparing to-go lunches for our kids, going through their homework folder, and picking out clothes that match the temperature.
+For example, the have-to-dos include preparing to-go lunches for our kids, going through their homework folders, and picking out clothes that match the temperature.

 The want-to-dos might include things such as exercise, planning the day, or packing lunch for ourselves.